stardog-union/stardog-spring/README.md

 1. Clone the git repository
-2. Edit build.gradle to point to Stardog/lib folder OR set the STARDOG environment variable
+2. Edit build.gradle to point to Stardog/lib folder
+3. Remove the folder, stardog-<version>/lib/org.springframework, as the Gradle "fileTree" will pick it up and cause a conflict
-3. Run gradle build
+4. Run gradle build
-4. Pick up the latest jar in build/libs
+5. Pick up the latest jar in build/libs

 All tests should pass.
 If you do not wish to run Emma code coverage tool, remove it from the Gradle configuration

 ## NOTE ##